Thinking Theologically Workshop

 BA, Calvin College; MTS, Candler School of Theology; PhD, Emory

 Dr. Voss Roberts teaches in the fields of systematic, comparative, and feminist theologies.
 She is the author of two books and over a dozen peer-reviewed articles.
 Her first book, Dualities: A Theology of Difference(Westminster John Knox, 2010), received the award for the Best Book in Hindu-Christian Studies (2008-2011).
-In her forthcoming book, Tastes of the Divine: Hindu and Christian Theologies of Emotion (Fordham University Press, 2014), she explores the role of the emotions in religious experience through the lens of Indian aesthetic theories.
+In her new book, Tastes of the Divine: Hindu and Christian Theologies of Emotion (Fordham University Press, 2014), she explores the role of the emotions in religious experience through the lens of Indian aesthetic theories.
 Dr. Voss Roberts currently serves as Secretary for the Society for Hindu-Christian Studies and is past co-chair of the Comparative Theology Group of the American Academy of Religion.
-She is a lay theologian in the United Methodist Church.